westlicht/midibox-seq-v4/README.md

 ## Parts

-I have ordered the parts from [TME](http://www.tme.eu/en), [Reichelt](http://www.reichelt.com/), [DigiKey](http://www.digikey.com) and [Mouser](http://www.mouser.com).
+I ordered the parts from [TME](http://www.tme.eu/en), [Reichelt](http://www.reichelt.com/), [DigiKey](http://www.digikey.com) and [Mouser](http://www.mouser.com).
 Sourcing the parts is a little painful.
 In addition, for some parts there are a few (or many) options.
 The following are a few notes on the parts I've chosen for the build:

 - ALPS [Reichelt](https://www.reichelt.com/Drehimpulsgeber/STEC12E08/3/index.html?&ACTION=3&LA=5011&GROUP=B29&GROUPID=3714&ARTICLE=73923&OFFSET=1000&SORT=artnr)
 TODO

 ## Custom PCB

-As I wanted a nice backpanel as well as Ethernet support, I designed my own PCB with the following additional features:
+As I wanted to have nice backpanel as well as Ethernet support, I designed a PCB with the following additional features:

 - Ethernet via SPI (based on http://ucapps.de/mbhp_eth.html)
 - SD card socket
 - USB connector
 - +/- 12V DC/DC converter for the AOUT power supply

-I have designed the PCB in [KiCad](http://kicad-pcb.org/) and ordered it from [OSH Park](https://oshpark.com/).
+The PCB was designed in [KiCad](http://kicad-pcb.org/) and produced by [OSH Park](https://oshpark.com/).
 The PCB is available [here](https://oshpark.com/shared_projects/DuxxcHS7).
 Feel free to order your own!

 Here is the bill of materials: